coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 to Colossal.
 The deity also can change the size of up to 100 pounds of objects it touches.
-If the deity has a familiar, personal mount, or personal intelligent weapon, the creature can change size with the deity if the deity touches it, but its weight counts against the deity's weight limit.
+If the deity has a familiar, personal mount, or personal intelligent weapon, the creature can change size with the deity if the deity touches it, but its weight counts against the deity’s weight limit.
 This is a supernatural ability.

 **Notes:** This ability allows the deity to assume any proportions from the size of a grain of sand up or as much as 1,600 feet tall.
-A radical change in size can have great impact on the deity's combat ability.
-The deity's Strength, Armor Class, attack bonus, and damage dealt with weapons changes according to the size the deity assumes.
-The deity's Strength
+A radical change in size can have great impact on the deity’s combat ability.
+The deity’s Strength, Armor Class, attack bonus, and damage dealt with weapons changes according to the size the deity assumes.
+The deity’s Strength

 score can never be reduced to less than 1 through this ability.
-Also note that use of this divine ability does not affect all the deities' characteristics.
+Also note that use of this divine ability does not affect all the deities’ characteristics.

 **Suggested Portfolio Elements:** Any.